You're probably doing #3 well already. Maybe too well.

 Skipping the “why” of your product before getting into the “what” can do your brand an injustice, putting up a wall to accessibility rather than sparking emotional connections.
 That’s not to say you shouldn’t showcase the capabilities that make your product a game-changer (you should).
 These capabilities just need to be seamlessly integrated into a larger story (about the game itself) as pillars of support.

 For your SaaS story to be inspiring, it needs be about more than just what the product does.
-And it needs to first establish WHY it is important to customers that your product exists.
-Doing so requires you to be super clear on what’s going on in the world that makes your product valuable; what makes your product distinctive in the space; and the frustrations pain points it helps the customer overcome.
+It needs to first establish WHY it is important to customers that your product exists.
+Doing so requires you to be super clear on what’s going on in the world that makes your product valuable, what makes your product distinctive in the space, and the pain points it helps the customer overcome.